iag-geo/geomesa-tools/aws_emr_installer/readme.md

 #### Why EMR & S3?
 EMR makes launching a cluster with Hadoop, Hive & Spark straightforward.
 It also makes it simple to use S3 as a data store.

 S3 removes the need for an additional data store like Accumulo or HBase.
-S3 is also less costly and more persistent than HDFS, although HDFS can be faster.
+It's also less costly and more persistent than HDFS, although HDFS can be faster.

 #### Why Spark?
 Spark enables big data analytics through the simplicity of SQL; as well as programmatic access using Python, R and Scala.